NCSU-Libraries/dsci/README.md

 Data fields (tag 010-999) get mapped out into their subfields into field names that follow the pattern:

 "field_{tag}_{subfield}"

+Field indicators get mapped to a field named "field_{tag}_ind", which will be an array of two-character strings.

+Finally, the complete text of the field is mapped out to

+"field_{tag}"

 Additionally, the record will have a `tags` field which is simply an array of all the tags that were found in the record.